 We discuss several lessons that we learned (e.g., the importance of a cross-transport threat model) and the major technical challenges that we faced (e.g., low-level modifications of a Bluetooth firmware).
 We present five countermeasures to mitigate the BLUR attacks.
-Each countermeasure addresses a specific cross-transport with a concrete fix that can be implemented at the Bluetooth standard level.
-We responsibly disclosed our vulnerabilities, attacks, and countermeasures to the Bluetooth SIG.
+Each countermeasure addresses a specific cross-transport with a concrete fix that can be implemented at the Bluetooth standard .
+The countermeasures require to keep additional state about paired devices.
+We have disclosed our findings and our level.
+We responsibly disclosed our vulnerabilities, attacks, and countermeasures to the Bluetooth SIGin May 2020. =10000